-- Creation of an individual customer rate tariff, which would allow IPL to attract new load growth to its service territory; - Electric distribution system investment cap not to exceed \$900 million in aggregate or \$325 million in any given year from 2026 through 2029, with certain exceptions; - IPL to retain renewable tax benefits and energy margins for new generation resources, as well as retain renewable tax benefits from the repowering of existing wind farms, including the Franklin County wind farm; - Discontinuation of the renewable energy rider; and - A return of the remaining net book value of the Lansing Generating Station; however, the agreement does not include a return on the remaining net book value of Lansing, resulting in Alliant Energy and IPL recording a pre-tax non-cash charge of \$60 million to "Asset valuation charge for IPL's Lansing Generating Station" in their income statements in the second quarter of 2024. - In July 2024, the PSCW issued an oral decision authorizing WPL to refund \$34 million, plus interest, to its retail electric customers in the fourth quarter of 2024 for fuel-related costs incurred by WPL in 2023 that were lower than fuel-related costs used to determine rates for such period. - Refer to [Note 3](#) for discussion of WPL's March 2024 filing for judicial review of PSCW orders related to the recovery and deferral of the return on incremental solar generation construction costs in 2024 and 2025.
+- Electric distribution system investment cap not to exceed \$900 million in aggregate or \$325 million in any given year from 2026 through 2029, with certain exceptions; - IPL to retain renewable tax benefits from new generation resources and the repowering of existing wind farms, including the Franklin County wind farm, as well as retain energy margins for new generation resources and battery storage; - Discontinuation of the renewable energy rider; and - A return of the remaining net book value of the Lansing Generating Station; however, the agreement does not include a return on the remaining net book value of Lansing, resulting in Alliant Energy and IPL recording a pre-tax non-cash charge of \$60 million to "Asset valuation charge for IPL's Lansing Generating Station" in their income statements for the nine months ended September 30, 2024. - In August 2024, the PSCW issued an order authorizing WPL to refund \$34 million, plus interest, to its retail electric customers in the fourth quarter of 2024 for fuel-related costs incurred by WPL in 2023 that were lower than fuel-related costs used to determine rates for such period. - Refer to [Note 3](#) for discussion of the PSCW's September 2024 order related to the recovery and deferral of the return on incremental solar generation construction costs in 2024 and 2025. - WPL currently expects to file a retail electric and gas rate review with the PSCW in the second quarter of 2025 for the 2026/2027 forward-looking Test Period.
+The key drivers for the anticipated filing include revenue requirement impacts of increasing electric and gas rate base.
+Any rate changes granted from this pending request are expected to be effective on January 1, 2026, with a decision from the PSCW expected by the end of 2025.